tdamiano/site/content/authors/admin/_index.md

 Hello!

-My name is Anthony Damiano and I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
+My name is Anthony Damiano, I am a research associate at the Center for Urban and Regional Affairs (CURA) at the University of Minnesota.
+I received my PhD from the Humphrey School in 2021.
 I received a master's degree in Urban and Regional Planning at the Humphrey School and my undergraduate degree in Political Science at Marquette University in Milwaukee, WI.
 I grew up in Iowa City, IA.

-I work as a research assistant at the Center for Urban and Regional Affairs (CURA).
 Before starting my PhD degree, I worked the Community GIS Program at CURA providing GIS technical assistance to local neighborhood organizations and non-profits.

 My research interests include housing policy, community-based research, race and inequality.
 I do mostly quantitative analysis using R, Stata and ArcGIS.
 I believe the best and most useful research comes through the co-production of knowlege by and with marginalized communities.